sarahhaedrich/Big-shark/final.md

 # My Final Project

+Check out my Shiny app [here](https://haedrich.shinyapps.io/OpenSource/).

 # Introduction

 The goal of my final project is to investigate the rate of insurance coverage in the United States.
 I was inspired by [this episode](https://www.nytimes.com/2019/12/02/podcasts/the-daily/medicare.html) on [the Daily](https://www.nytimes.com/column/the-daily), a podcast produced by [the New York Times](https://www.nytimes.com/).
 The episode tells the story of a woman living in West Virgina who is getting sued by her local hospital over unpaid medical bills, even though the women has a full time job and insurance.
 After listening, I was motivated to investigate insurance coverage throughout New York state under the assumption that uninsured individuals are more vulnerable to compounding medical bills.
 Through my analysis, I was hoping to discover whether or not vulnerable populations exist within New York state (I picked New York state because I'm planning on moving there next fall).
-For this analysis, I examined the realtionship between citizenship status and income level in relation to insurance coverage across census tracts in New York state.
-This is a spatial analysis since I'm investigating how insurance rates, citizenship status, and income interact and change throughout space in order to expose a pattern or trend.
-I will be done with my analysis when I have a map that shows the relationship between citizenship, insurance coverate rate, and household income across New York state.
+For this analysis, I examined the realtionship between citizenship status, income level, and medical debt in relation to insurance coverage across census tracts in New York state.
+This is a spatial analysis since I'm investigating how insurance rates, citizenship status, medical debt, and income interact and change throughout space in order to expose a pattern or trend.
+I will be done with my analysis when I have a map that shows the relationship between citizenship, insurance coverate rate, medical debt, and household income across New York state.
   For my analysis, I used the open source software, [R Studio](https://rstudio.com/), Version 1.2.1335.
 My Open Source GIS class used R Studio to analyze twitter data during Hurricane Dorian in [Lab 09 & Lab10](Lab09.md).
 Simultaneously, I learned how to code in R while taking [Introduction to Data Science](https://catalog.middlebury.edu/courses/view/course/course%2FMATH0216), however, we only learned very basic mapping techniques.
 I decided to use R Studio for this project so I could integrate my skills and knowledge culminated during Open Source GIS with my understanding of R Studio from Introduction to Data Science.

 # Data

-I used [American Fact Finder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) to find data from [the US Census Bureau](https://www.census.gov/) regarding insurance coverage in the United States.
+I used [American Fact Finder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) to find data from [the US Census Bureau](https://www.census.gov/) regarding insurance coverage in the United States as it relates to income level and citizenship status.
 I downloaded table S2701 from the [American Community Survey](https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_17_5YR_S2701&prodType=table) from 2017.
+For the medical debt data, I downloaded the [data](Urban_Inst_Debt_In_America.xlsx) from the [Urban Institute](https://www.urban.org/).
+I navigated to the "Medical Debt" sheet and extracted the data for New York counties.
+The medical debt data did not have a GEOID column.
+I therefore downloaded this [data set](NewYork.csv), which included both the county data and GEOID data for New York state.

 To access the metadata, data, and help documentation, click [here](AACS_17_5YR_S2701)